-On April 7, 2022, we entered into an amendment to that certain Asset Purchase Agreement dated March 2, 2021 (the "Amended Eyee APA"), by and between Eyee and Warehouse Goods to accelerate the issuance of shares of Class A common stock issuable to Eyee under the agreement upon the attainment of certain EBITDA and revenue benchmarks (the "Amended 2022 Contingent Payment"), in an amount equal to \$0.9 million.
-We issued 7,172 shares of Class A common stock to Eyee under the Amended 2022 Contingent Payment, which vest ratably in seven quarterly tranches starting on July 1, 2022, such that on

-January 1, 2024 (the "Vesting Date"), all shares issued to Eyee under the Amended 2022 Contingent Payment are subject to certain forfeiture restrictions tied to the continued employment of certain Eyee personnel with the Company through the Vesting Date.
+On April 7, 2022, we entered into an amendment to that certain Asset Purchase Agreement dated March 2, 2021 (the "Amended Eyee APA"), by and between Eyee and Warehouse Goods to accelerate the issuance of shares of Class A common stock is suable to Eyee under the agreement upon the attainment of certain EBITDA and revenue benchmarks (the "Amended 2022 Contingent Payment"), in a manount equal to 50.9 million.
+We issued 7,172 shares of Class A common stock to Eyee under the Amended 2022 Contingent Payment, which vest ratably in seven quarterly tranches starting on July 1, 2022, such that on January 1, 2024; the "Nesting Date"), all shares used to Eyee under the Amended 2022 Contingent Payment will have vested.
+The shares of Class A common stock issued under the Amended 2022 Contingent Payment are subject to certain forfeiture restrictions tied to the continued employment of certain Eyee personnel with the Company through the Vesting Date.

-The Amended Eyee APA also provided for the payment of \$0.9 million in cash in four equal installments on April 1, 2023, October 1, 2023, October 1, 2024, contingent on the achievement of certain deliverables outlined in the Amended Eyee APA and the continued employment of certain Eyee personnel.
+The Amended Eyee APA also provided for the payment of \$ 0.9 million in cash in four equal installments on April 1, 2023, July 1, 2023, October 1, 2023 and January 1, 2024, contingent on the achievement of certain deliverables outlined in the Amended Eyee APA and the continued employment of certain Eyee personnel.
 The transaction was accounted for separately from acquisition accounting for the Eyee business combination.

-NOTE 4 FAIR VALUE OF FINANCIAL INSTRUMENTS
+NOTE 4.
+FAIR VALUE OF FINANCIAL INSTRUMENTS